agileurbanite/sample-iOS-WatchKit/README.md

 # TNS WatchKit App
-This is an example with NativeScript for iOS and the WatchKit APIs.
+This is a **proof of concept** app with NativeScript for iOS and the WatchKit APIs.

 ## Walkthrough
 To set up a project: